papierkorp/thm_absolutebeginner_documentation/Theory/Hashing.md

 # Key Terms

+- Plaintext
-- Plaintext - Data before encryption or hashing, often text but not always as it could be a photograph or other file instead.
+	- `Data before encryption or hashing, often text but not always as it could be a photograph or other file instead.`
+- Encoding
-- Encoding - This is NOT a form of encryption, just a form of data representation like base64 or hexadecimal.
-Immediately reversible.
+	- `This is NOT a form of encryption, just a form of data representation like base64 or hexadecimal.
+Immediately reversible.`
+- Hash
-- Hash - A hash is the output of a hash function.
-Hashing can also be used as a verb, "to hash", meaning to produce the hash value of some data.
+	- ` A hash is the output of a hash function.
+Hashing can also be used as a verb, "to hash", meaning to produce the hash value of some data.`
-- Brute force - Attacking cryptography by trying every different password or every different key
+- Brute force
+	- `Attacking cryptography by trying every different password or every different key`
+- Cryptanalysis
-- Cryptanalysis - Attacking cryptography by finding a weakness in the underlying maths
+	- `Attacking cryptography by finding a weakness in the underlying maths`
-- Hash Collission - 2 different Inputs give the same hashed output
+- Hash Collission
+	- `2 different Inputs give the same hashed output`
-- Pigeonhole Effect - set number of differen output values for any size input (more inputs than outputs - e.g. 128 pigeons for 96 pigeonholes, some pigeons have to share)
+- Pigeonhole Effect
+	`set number of differen output values for any size input (more inputs than outputs - e.g. 128 pigeons for 96 pigeonholes, some pigeons have to share)`
     - e.g. [MD5](https://www.mscs.dal.ca/~selinger/md5collision/)
     - e.g. [SHA1](https://shattered.io/)
+- Ciphertext
+	`The result of encrypting a plaintext, encrypted data`
+- Cipher
+	- `A method of encrypting or decrypting data.
+Modern ciphers are cryptographic, but there are many non cryptographic ciphers like Caesar.`
+- Encryption
+	- `Transforming data into ciphertext, using a cipher.`
+	- `Encryption/Cryptography is used to protect confidentiality, ensure integrity, ensure authenticity.`
+- Key
+	`Some information that is needed to correctly decrypt the ciphertext and obtain the plaintext.`
+- Passphrase
+	`Separate to the key, a passphrase is similar to a password and used to protect a key.`
+- Asymmetric encryption
+	`Uses different keys to encrypt and decrypt.`
+- Symmetric encryption
+	- `Uses the same key to encrypt and decrypt`
+- Alice and Bob
+	- `Used to represent 2 people who generally want to communicate.
+They’re named Alice and Bob because this gives them the initials A and B. (https://en.wikipedia.org/wiki/Alice_and_Bob)`

 ## Hash Function